curvedinf/dir-assistant/README.md

 ## Limitations

-- Only tested on Ubuntu 22.04.
+- Only tested on Ubuntu 22.04 and 24.04.
 Please let us know if you run it successfully on other platforms by submitting an issue.
 - Dir-assistant only detects and reads text files at this time.

 ## Todos